Festschrift for Oleg Marichev

 It's kind of funny to think of all the kids who use the Integrator in calculus season—that it's all fancy Meijer G hypergeometric-type functions inside.

-in the special functions business.
+Well, when you're in the integrals business, you're inevitably also in the special functions business.
 I'll be talking a lot more about special functions in a few minutes.

 But we've always taken special functions very seriously in Mathematica.
 And so, for example, in 1990 we made this poster about the zeta function.

 We did that poster for the International Congress of Mathematicians, which is a fancy math conference that happens every 4 years.